Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction and cooperative game theory

-\bde [Convex games] A cooperative game $v$ is convex if the characteristic function is supermodular.
-That is, for every subset of players $S, T \subseteq [n]$ \beq v(S)+v(T) \leq v(S \cup T)+v(S \cap T). \eeq \ede Recall that with any function $f$ on a product space we can associate a game $v_{f}$ by $ v_{f}(U): = \Var[\E[f \,|\, \mathcal{F}_U]]$.
-We have another game if we define the information we gain about $Z=f(X_V)$ via information theoretic concepts (see Definition \ref{Infcluedef}):
+Recall that, with any function $f$ on a product space, we can associate a game $v_{f}$ by $ v_{f}(U): = \Var[\E[f \,|\, \mathcal{F}_U]]$.
+We get another cooperative game if we define the information we gain about $Z=f(X_V)$ via information theoretic concepts (see Definition \ref{Infcluedef}):

-It is not difficult to see that for product measures, both $v_{f}$ and $v^{I}_{f}$ are convex games.
+It is not difficult to see that, for product measures, both $v_{f}$ and $v^{I}_{f}$ are convex games.
 The entropy version is immediate from the submodularity of entropy, which can be written as:

-Using that for independent variables the submodularity inequality is sharp we get
+Using that, for independent variables, the submodularity inequality is sharp, we get

 For the $L^2$ version, the supermodularity of $\Var(\E[f \,|\, \mathcal{F}_U])$ follows easily from the spectral description.
 Here we present an argument that does not require Fourier-Walsh expansion or Efron-Stein decomposition.